fortinet/azure-templates/FortiGate/FortiGate-AP-HA/README.md

       set unicast-hb-peerip 10.0.3.4
     end

-Now you will need to apply the license unless you are using PAYG licensing.
-To apply BYOL licenses, first register the licenses with http://support.fortinet.com and download the .lic files.
+Unless you are using PAYG licensing, you will now you will need to apply the license.
+To apply BYOL licenses, first register the licenses at [http://support.fortinet.com](http://support.fortinet.com) and download the `.lic` files.
 Note, these files may not work until 30 minutes after they're initially created.

 Next, connect via HTTPS to both FortiGates via their management addresses and upload a unique license file to each.

-Once, licensed and rebooted, you can proceed to configure the Azure settings to enable the cluster IP and route table failover:
+Once licensed and rebooted, you can proceed to configure the Azure settings to enable the cluster IP address and route table failover:

 For FortiGate A (Most of this config will be specific to your environment and so must be modified):